Last Updated on July 16, 2021 by pirie

 Voted by a landslide into the Legends of Track and Field is Santos Magno.

-Known as part of the great line of quarter milers that were pumped out of the hot spot region of Bicol.
+He was part of the great line of quarter milers pumped out of Bicol’s hot spot region.
 Magno was one of these 400m runners.

 Santos Magno Early Days

-Montanez from 1969 and was coached by Arsenio Jazmin in the province of Albay in the Bicol Region who had been 4th at the Asian Games some years earlier in the quarter-mile.
+He came from a batch of athletes, including Clemente Lupangoo and Romeo Montanez, from 1969 and was coached by Arsenio Jazmin in Albay’s province in the Bicol Region.
+The latter had been 4th at the Asian Games some years earlier in the quarter-mile.

-He placed silver in the Singapore Open in 1972 timing 48.5 behind Peyadesha of Malaysia 48.1.
+He placed silver in the Singapore Open in 1972, timing 48.5 behind Peyadesha of Malaysia 48.1.
 With 48.6 in the semis.

 Having clocked 49.3 in the heats.

-In the 1977 SEA Games finished 5th in 50.00.
-In the 1978 National Games in CDO he won the 400m in 50.3.
+During the 1977 SEA Games, it finished 5th at 50.00.
+In the 1978 National Games in CDO, he won the 400m in 50.3.

 Santos Magno Assistant Coach